 f) Manager /supervisor of the Research Centre, Branch or Program's animal research facility ex-officio, voting member); and

 g) A technician actively involved in animal care and/or use within the Research Centre, Branch, or Program.
 In a small facility the technical staff position may be filled by the same person charged with managing/supervising the facility.

 h) The ACC coordinator (the institutional employee who provides support to the ACC).

 3.3 The senior administrator to whom the committee reports must not be a member of the ACC, but there can be a representative of the senior administration on the committee.

 3.4 Normally, ACCs benefit from having occupational health and safety and biosafety representatives.
 As NRC IRAP does not house animals, this may not be applicable for this program.
 ACCs can also benefit from the presence of biostatisticians, ethicists and those responsible for communications.

-3.5 The Chair should not be directly involved in the management of the Portfolio, Branch or Program animal facility, nor be the veterinarian, nor be involved in the preparation of a significant number of the protocols to be reviewed by the committee, in order to avoid potential conflicts of interest.
+3.5 The Chair should not be directly involved in the management of the Research Centre, Branch or Program animal facility, nor be the veterinarian, nor be involved in the preparation of a significant number of the protocols to be reviewed by the committee, in order to avoid potential conflicts of interest.

 3.6 Provision should be made to invite other persons to participate on the ACC as the need arises.

 3.7 A reasonable quorum, such as a majority of the members, will be established for ACC meetings, and the quorum must include community and veterinary representation.
 Normally, the Chair will be present at all meetings.

 3.8 Meetings should be scheduled at times that are convenient for all members, including community representatives.
 Committee members shall not participate in the review of their own protocols or annual reviews.